davidmrowe/www.rowerunning.co.uk/_posts/2016/2016-05-03-three-forts-challenge-1-may-2016.md

 The course was stunning - the scenery across the South Downs and beyond was amazing.
 The weather was cool, there was a slight breeze and it was a joy to be out there.
 The only problem was that my legs ached!
 And I could feel blisters coming on both feet.
 Lovely.

-I think I had a pretty solid runand pretty much maintained my position throughout - indicating that I paced it pretty well.
+I think I had a pretty solid run and pretty much maintained my position throughout - indicating that I paced it pretty well.
 As I had no idea of the course (I didn't really look at the profile until after the race) I had to be prepared for whatever was around each corner.
 On a flat race I'd pick my pace, keep an eye on my GPS and feel and just get on with it.
 Here I had to work to feel much more rather than pace - as my pace fluctuated from about 6 minute miling to 12 minute miling.

 ![The finishing straight](/images/2016/20160501-1622.jpg)
 *The finishing straight*

 There were maybe four drinks stations on route and the marshals were friendly and supportive.
 Thanks.

-When I did my nighttime training run a few weeks ago I had to concentrate incredibly hard on both seeing where I was going and where I was putting my feet down (as I only had a headtorch for visibility).
+When I did my night time training run a few weeks ago I had to concentrate incredibly hard on both seeing where I was going and where I was putting my feet down (as I only had a head torch for visibility).
 This time it wasn't much easier as I was having to concentrate on my footing for pretty much every step.
 I'm sure given practice it gets easier.
 I just haven't practiced.

 Coming into the finish I'd say I gave it my best shot today and was chuffed to finish in a time of 1 hour 43 minutes (and 42 seconds) which put me in 22nd place (out of 314 finishers).
 The winner finished in just under 1 hour 28.